 The five Mountaineers selected this year were the most WVU players taken in a single draft since 1999.

-Seven other Mountaineers signed free agent contracts in the days following the draft:
+The seven other Mountaineers that signed free agent contracts following the draft:

 LS John DePalma – Philadelphia Eagles

 P Nick O’Toole – Minnesota Vikings

 The newest former Mountaineers-turned NFL professionals took to social media to express their happiness and give thanks to those who helped them achieve their lifelong dream of making it to the big league.

 - “Woke up this morning feeling extremely blessed, sometimes I wonder why God bless me the way he does,” Karl Joseph posted to his Instagram account.
 “I still can’t believe it been dreaming of this moment my whole life.
 Thank you #raidernation @raiders I promise y’all won’t regret this pick #Godsplan.”

 Joseph will be joining former Mountaineer and 2012 first round NFL Draft pick Bruce Irvin in Oakland.